igorlima/unapologetic-thoughts/pages/quick-notes.md

   - Instead of organizing notes by where they should go, start organizing them by how I'd search for them later.
 Think of it like leaving a note for future-you in a language future-you will actually understand.
     - The best system isn't the most organized one, it's the one that works with your brain instead of against it.
 - Sun, Jan 19, 2025 - 2025a01m19d
-  - "Real integrity is doing the right thing, knowing that nobody's going to know whether you did it or not.”
+  - "Real integrity is doing the right thing, knowing that nobody's going to know whether you did it or not."
     - Adapting yourself to circumstances:
-      - “We should not try to alter circumstances but to adapt ourselves to them as they really are, just as sailors do.
+      - "We should not try to alter circumstances but to adapt ourselves to them as they really are, just as sailors do.
 They don't try to change the winds or the sea but ensure that they are always ready to adapt themselves to conditions.
 In a flat calm they use the oars; with a following breeze they hoist full sail; in a head wind they shorten sail or heave to.
 Adapt yourself to circumstances in the same way."
 - Sat, Jun 17, 2024 - 2024a06m17d
   - When rewarding the candor, it is more likely to get more of it.
   - Did you like what the colleague have done?
 Thanks them in public.
 Let them know.
 Both gain in this win-win game.
 It shows gratitude.
 Also, and a thankful word is a fuel to keep a good habit last.